 Banking has changed quite a bit over the past few years, as mobile technologies rise and questions about financial security and data breaches are headline news.
 According to a survey completed by TD Bank, more than 50% of their customers are using online banking for normal transactions like deposits and transfers.
 But for more detailed banking information or financial products, people still prefer to do it the old-fashioned way and visit their local branch.

 Market research shows that implementing a self-service kiosk means a better customer service for patrons.
-One published study found that when given the option, 89 percent of 1,000 people surveyed would “sometimes” or “always” choose a self-service kiosk over a full-service option.
+One published study found that when given the option, 89% of 1,000 people surveyed would “sometimes” or “always” choose a self-service kiosk over a full-service option.
 These kiosks are typically easy to use and engage people while they are making a purchase.
-In turn, stores, restaurants, airports, banks and hospitality venues can reduce their payroll, boost profits and provide a high level of customer service with less staff.
+In turn, stores, restaurants, airports, banks, and hospitality venues can reduce their payroll, boost profits, and provide a high level of customer service with less staff.

 If you’re considering installing bank kiosks, consider these three things:

-- Customer Experience: Bank kiosks can facilitate a better customer service experience through a user-friendly interface that helps reinforce your brand.
-Banking at the kiosk means it’s just the customer and the machine, there is no line backing up behind them.
+Bank kiosks can facilitate a better customer service experience through a user-friendly interface that helps reinforce your brand.
+Banking at the kiosk means it’s just the customer and the machine; there is no line backing up behind them.
 People have a few extra minutes to read about new products and services at their own pace and find something that piques their interest.

-- Security features: Don’t leave anyone’s financial information up for grabs.
-Banking kiosks should protect your customers’ privacy as well as an actual employee, so this hardware should be equipped with extra protection including:
+Don’t leave anyone’s financial information up for grabs.
+Banking kiosks should protect customers’ privacy just as well as an actual employee, so this hardware should be equipped with extra protection including: